soer3n/yaho/docs/ARCHITECTURE.md

 ### Values

 The values resource represents in general a values file for a release.
 There is some own logic there.
 The resource is splitted into two parts.
 The values and references to another values spec.
 See [here](https://github.com/soer3n/apps-operator/blob/master/apis/helm/v1alpha1/values_types.go) for detailed information about the spec structure.
 The idea here is that these resources are managed like a construction kit for handling values for different releases.
 The main benefits are that you can stretch your values structure for a single release and that you can connect similar configurations for different releases.
 An example would be the definition of resource requests and limits.

-## Comparsion to helm as binary

-At first only kubectl is needed on your workstation for interacting with helm in a cluster.
-Out of that you have a consistent state of repositories and charts for everyone who is working with it in the affected cluster.
-The further development should focus on automating things (like syncing of repos, charts and deltas between the release resource and eventually manual or via helm cli edited resources related to a release) which will go into the direction of using helm in a declarative way for resource management.